Fishers Island Union Free School District: Curriculum

 In 1997 the school had art and music classes that, by that year, had been cut by several schools on the mainland.
 The taxation revenue allows the school to have these courses.

 Student body

 Students who attend include those from, in addition to Fishers Island, those from Connecticut towns of Mystic, New London, Noank, Stonington, and Waterford.

+The school separates students into two groups: Pre-K to 6th grade (elementary), and 7th to 12th grade (high school).
+Students in the elementary group are usually in combined classes, with the groups being Pre-K, K-2nd grade, 3rd-4th grade, and 5th-6th grade.
+The 5th to 6th grade group is sometimes referred to as the "middle school class."
+In the high school group, students have normal curriculum for that grade but have the responsibilities of a high schooler.
+These including walking from class to class, being able to walk around the island after school while waiting for the ferry, and being able to stand outside on the ferry.

 In 1997 it had 79 students, with 27 students from Connecticut.
 In 2004 it had 72 students, with almost 24 from Connecticut.
 In 2011 the school had a total of 65 students, with about 50% living in Connecticut.
 In 2019 the school had 30 students from Connecticut.
 Circa 2021 enrollment is about 70.
+As of the 2025-26 school year, the school has 55 students, 27 from the island and 28 from Connecticut.
+24 are in PK-6th grade and 31 are in 7th to 12th grade.

 In 1997 Cornelius O'Connell, the principal, stated that several parents living off-island specifically liked the middle school curriculum and therefore sent their children to Fishers Island School for grades 6–8.

-As of 1997 secondary classes may have class sizes of two or three students.
+As of 2026 secondary classes may have class sizes of three to six students.